-Call identifier: TBVAC-Horizon Call 1 (of 3)
+Call identifier: TBVAC-Horizon Call 2 (of 4)

-Call open: 16 October 2023
+Call open: 07 May 2024

-Application deadline: 31 December 2023
+Application deadline: 16 August 2024

-With this application you will formally apply for inclusion in a mouse aerosol challenge experiment to be performed at the Medicines and Healthcare products Regulatory Agency (MHRA) within the TBVAC-HORIZON project.
-Details on the experimental setup and the parameters that are routinely performed are described in Annex I.
+With this application you will formally apply to include a vaccine candidate for inclusion in a mouse aerosol challenge experiment to be performed at the Medicines and Healthcare products Regulatory Agency (MHRA) within the TBVAC-HORIZON project as part of a gating and prioritisation process to identify new candidates to add to and diversify the preclinical vaccine pipeline (www.tbavcpathway.com).
+Details on the experimental setup and the parameters that are routinely assessed are described in Annex I.

-The objective is to perform head to head comparison with the BCG Danish 1331 reference standard of the ability of new candidate TB vaccines to reduce bacterial load (CFU) in a standard mouse model of vaccination and pulmonary challenge with Mycobacterium tuberculosis (M.tb) H37Rv strain.
+The objective of this round is to perform head to head comparison with the BCG Danish 1331 reference standard of the-ability of new candidate TB vaccines to reduce bacterial load (CFU) in a standard mouse model of vaccination and pulmonary challenge with Mycobacterium tuberculosis (M.tb) H37Rv strain.
 NOTE: this call is for preclinical vaccine candidates (BSL1 or BSL2 containment level).
 Prime-boost regimens involving BCG or another live vaccine candidate as the prime, would also be considered.
 The criteria and selection process for evaluation of submissions are described in Annex II.

-In the current first round, up to 3 candidate vaccine slots are available in this mouse model, depending on the number of additional controls required plus one reference control group (BCG Danish 1331) as well as one unvaccinated control group.
-When submitting, please be aware that, if your candidate vaccine will be selected, you will consent to provide the following:
+In this current second round, up to 6 candidate vaccine slots are available in this mouse model, depending on the number of additional controls required plus one reference control group (BCG Danish 1331) as well as one unvaccinated control group.
+When submitting, please be aware that, if your candidate vaccine is selected, you will consent to provide the following: